 - Assertive behavior is productive, while aggression is ineffective and often makes matters worse.
 Let’s look back at the example from earlier.
 Alex took the assertive route, as opposed to the aggressive route, which led to Kim’s immediate release and safety.
 Had he chosen the aggressive route instead, there’s no telling what could have resulted.
 The man may have retaliated with his own aggression and the situation could have become a much graver one.

 - Assertive behavior is all about standing up for yourself, but aggression usually involves threatening, attacking, or (to a lesser degree) ignoring others.
 Assertive individuals stand up for themselves—for their beliefs, their values, their needs.
 And they do so in a respectful, unthreatening, nonviolent way.
 Here, everybody’s best interest is at heart.
 Aggression, on the other hand, typically hurts others or doesn’t bear their wellbeing in mind.

 It’s often easy to lose one’s temper or patience and act with aggression.
-However, as you can see above, acting with assertiveness is better for all involved.
+However, as you can see in my earlier example, acting with assertiveness is better for all involved.
 So, when you find yourself in a situation that may involve confrontation, steer yourself away from aggression.
 Ask yourself: What’s my goal?
 What do I want to get out of this confrontation?
 How can I achieve that?
-Your answers to these questions will likely guide you in the direction of acting assertively—rather than aggressively—and reaping the best possible benefits from the situation.
+Your answers to these questions will likely guide you in the direction of acting assertively — rather than aggressively — and reaping the best possible benefits from the situation.

 Start a Relationship with An Exceptional Counselor